 Fanatec DD1 vs DD2: which should you buy?

 Considering buying a Fanatec DD1 or DD2?
-Here is where you are right!
+Then you're in the right place!
 In this article, we tell you everything you need to know before you buy.
 The Fanatec Podium DD1 and DD2 are part of the Fanatec Podium Series and have been Fanatec's flagship products for years.
-With 20 and 25 Newton metres of torque respectively, both wheelbases are in the higher end of the market.
-The Fanatec wheelbases leave nothing to be desired in terms of irresistible force feedback.
+With 20 and 25 Newton metres of torque respectively, both wheelbases with direct drive (Direct Drive) are in the higher end of the market.
+The Fanatec wheelbases leave nothing to be desired when it comes to the irresistible power of the force feedback.

 Fanatec Ecosystem

 The absolute advantage of Fanatec is its incredibly well-developed ecosystem.
 There are several steering wheels for sale, as well as pedals, a handbrake, a gear lever and unimaginable accessories.
 The only thing Fanatec does not have are DDU dashboards.
 Should you want this - which is highly recommended - you will have to rely on external suppliers for this.
 Tip: take a look at Sim Racing Addict.
-They have fantastic sim racing mods and add-ons that make your sim rig complete.
+They have fantastic sim racing mods and add-ons that complete your sim rig.

-The following Fanatec products are directly compatible with the DD1 / DD2:
+The following Fanatec products are fully compatible with the DD1 / DD2:

 Features

-In addition to the wheel base's basic functions and rear connection options, Fanatec has installed a 2.7-inch OLED display with a resolution of 256 x 64 pixels on the front.
-There, for example, telemetry data of the wheel base and force feedback settings can be displayed and adjusted while driving.
-You do this easily via the Fanatec Tuning Menu.
+Besides the basic functions of the wheel base and the connection options at the rear, Fanatec has installed a 2.7-inch integrated OLED screen with a resolution of 256 x 64 pixels at the front.
+There, for example, wheel base telemetry data and force feedback settings can be displayed and adjusted while driving.
+You do this easily via the integrated electronics using the Fanatec Tuning Menu.

 What is the difference between the Fanatec DD1 and DD2?

 The differences between the Fanatec DD1 vs DD2 are minimal.
+The plug and play wheelbases consist of an all-aluminium body.
 The biggest difference is the output in power.
 The DD1 is electronically limited to 20Nm, while the DD2 has a peak torque of 25Nm.
 This results in more powerful force feedback on the DD2.
 The table below shows the differences between the two wheelbases.

 What's in the box?

-The packaging of the DD1 (and DD2) is very sturdy, modern and beautiful.
+The packaging of the Podium Wheel Base DD1 (and DD2) is very sturdy, modern and beautiful.
 When unboxing, I was even shocked at how heavy it is.
 The wheelbase is well secured and fastened with a special closure.
 If you open the packaging, you will find the following:

 Build quality Fanatec DD1 and DD2

-Because the motor is connected directly to the steering shaft, you don't lose any force feedback.
-This creates very detailed force feedback that you feel through the steering wheel.
+The design also focuses on efficiency and performance, with a powerful motor mounted directly on the steering wheel, resulting in a very fast and responsive steering response.
+This means you don't lose power in force feedback and creates a very detailed force feedback that you feel through the steering wheel.

 Force feedback

 Force feedback is, of course, the most important feature of a wheelbase.
-The force feedback (ffb) on the handlebars is direct and very detailed, as you would expect from a wheelbase in this price segment.
-The DD1's 20 Nm should be more than sufficient for almost any purpose, so the DD2 is mainly a purchase for the ?good conscience? to always use the theoretical maximum.
+The force feedback (ffb) on the wheel is direct and very detailed, as you would expect from a wheelbase in this price segment.
+The DD1's 20 Nm should be more than sufficient for almost any purpose, so the DD2 is mainly a purchase for the "good conscience" of always being able to use the theoretical maximum.
 In practice, you will absolutely not use the maximum power and only use about 20 á 30% of its power.
 The FFB can be configured the same way from both wheelbases.
 Only minor differences can be found in the subjective area.

 Relative to the CSL DD PRO (with 8 Nm), the DD1/DD2's huge power reserves are of course noticeable.
 The range in force feedback is huge, not least in the case of unintended spins or impacts; historic vehicles with large steering wheels can also be moved around the track without clipping.